na-na-hi/renget/archive/ayumi_erp_rating.md

 The **ERP Score** analysis is very rudimentary and of course biased by the selection of which words are considered "lewd".
 The following things are not reflected by the ERP score:

-- The ERP score does **not reflect if the text response was coherent**.
+- The ERP score does **not reflect if the text response was coherent in context with the conversation/situation**.
 - The ERP score does **not reflect if the response was _in character_**.
-- The ERP score does **not reflect how nicely written the response**.
+- The ERP score does **not reflect how nicely written the response is**.
 - The ERP score does **not reflect how creative the response is**.
 - The ERP score does **not reflect how well the LLM might go from a normal conversation into a more erotic context**.
 - The ERP score does **not detect how erotic the response is if lewd words are not used**.